puppetlabs/puppet-docs/source/puppet/3.7/reference/subsystem_agent_master_comm.markdown

 ## Diagram

-This flow diagram illustrates the pattern of agent-side checks and HTTPS requests to the puppet master during a single Puppet run.
+This flow diagram illustrates the pattern of agent-side checks and HTTPS requests to the Puppet master during a single Puppet run.

 [See below the image for a textual description of this process](#check-for-keys-and-certificates), which explains the illustrated steps in more detail.